senatoredu/eks-workshop-v2-TAR-Section-contrib/website/docs/networking/traffic-distribution/setup.md

 catalog-58f5d94456-2ltxj   1/1     Running   3 (4d16h ago)   72d   10.42.116.225   ip-10-42-117-145.eu-west-1.compute.internal   <none>           <none>
 catalog-58f5d94456-jgskm   1/1     Running   3 (4d16h ago)   72d   10.42.150.167   ip-10-42-141-139.eu-west-1.compute.internal   <none>           <none>
 catalog-58f5d94456-qkcmp   1/1     Running   3 (4d16h ago)   72d   10.42.185.86    ip-10-42-181-156.eu-west-1.compute.internal   <none>           <none>
-catalog-mysql-0            1/1     Running   1 (4d16h ago)   72d
 ```

 For this lab, we use observability tools (OpenTelemetry and AWS X-Ray) to help us visualize the behavior of Traffic Distribution.

-As part of the preparation of the Lab environment which we ran previously there were different [AWS Distro for Open Telemetry(ADOT)](https://aws.amazon.com/otel/) components that got deployed in the EKS Cluster.
+As part of the preparation of the Lab environment which we ran previously there were different [AWS Distro for Open Telemetry(ADOT)](https://aws.amazon.com/otel/) components that got deployed in the EKS Cluster that will collect traces from UI and Catalog components and export it to AWS X-Ray to allow us visualize the traffic flow.

 Let’s confirm that they are running: